greydanus/greydanus.github.io/2022-05-18-studying-growth.md

 }
 </script>

-Cellular induction offers a simple explanation for how many growth rules are implemented: by and large, as <code>if-then</code> statements.
+Cellular induction offers a simple explanation for how many growth rules are implemented: by and large, they are implemented as <code>if-then</code> statements.
 For example, _"If I am growing below some light-colored eye tissue, then I should be black-colored eye tissue."_ Early in embryonic development, these if-then statements are very general: _"If I am on the outside layer of the embryo, then I am going to be an ectoderm cell.
 Else, if I am on the inside layer of the embryo, then I am going to be a mesoderm cell.
 Else, if I am in the center of the embryo, then I am going to be an endoderm cell."_

 As development progresses, these branching milestones occur dozens of times, each time causing a group of cells to become more specialized.
 Towards the end of development, the branching rules might read, _"If I am an ectoderm cell and if I am a nervous system cell and if I am an eye cell and if I am distal to the optic nerve then I am going to be part of the corneal epithelium."_

 While this sounds complex, it's actually the simplest and most robust way to construct a multicellular organism.
 Each of these branching statements determines how morphogenesis unfolds at a different hierarchy of complexity.
 Unlike a printer, which has to place every dot of ink on a page with perfect precision, a growing embryo doesn't need to know the final coordinates of every mature adult cell.
 Moreover, it can withstand plenty of noise and perturbations at each stage of development and still produce an intricate, well-formed organism in the end.[^fn6] Intuitively, this is possible because during each stage of growth, clusters of cells naturally converge to target "attractor" states in spite of perturbations.
 Errors get corrected before the next stage of growth begins.
 And in the next stage, new attractor states perform error-correction as well.
-In this way, embryonic induction allows nature to construct multicellular organisms with great reliability -- even in a world full of noise and change.
+In this way, embryonic induction allows nature to construct multicellular organisms with great reliability, even in a world full of noise and change.

 ### [3.
 Apoptosis](https://colab.research.google.com/drive/1qQcztNsqyMLLMB00CVRxc0Pm7ipca0ww)

-**Death to form the living.** One of the most dramatic <code>if-then</code> statements in morphogenesis is _"If I am in X state, then I must die."_ This gives rise to what biologists call _apoptosis_, or programmed cell death.
+**Death to form the living.** One of the most dramatic <code>if-then</code> statements is _"If I am in state <code>x</code>, then I must die."_ This gives rise to what biologists call _apoptosis_, or programmed cell death.
 This process is most common when an organism needs to undergo a major change in form: for example a tadpole losing its tail as it grows into a frog, or a stubby projection being sculpted into the shape of a chicken leg.

 <!-- This process is highly choreographed.
 For example, in the tail of a tadpole, each cell contains a sort of "suicide capsule" full of particular enzymes.
 When this capsule is broken at the appointed time, the enzymes are released to destroy the cell from the inside. -->

 One of the best examples of apoptosis in the human body is [_bone remodeling_](https://en.wikipedia.org/wiki/Bone_resorption).
 This is the process by which bones grow, change shape, and even regrow after a fracture.
 It's also a process by which the body manages the supply of important minerals and nutrients such as calcium.
-In the first year of life, especially, bone resorption proceeds at a rapid pace.
-By the end of the year, almost 100% of the skeleton has been absorbed and replaced.
-Even in adults, about 10% of the skeleton is replaced per year.
+In the first year of life, bone resorption proceeds at an especially rapid pace.
+By the end of that year, almost 100% of the skeleton has been absorbed and replaced.

+Even in adults, though, about 10% of the skeleton is replaced each year.

 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:80%">
   <img src="/assets/studying-growth/grow_bone.png">
 </div>

-In this experiment, we trained an NCA model to grow into the shape of a slice of human bone (above).
-Since the bone starts its growth in the center of the image but the center of the target image is empty, the NCA naturally learns a growth pattern that resembles apoptosis.
+In this experiment, we trained an NCA model to grow into the shape of a slice of human bone.
+Since the bone starts its growth in the center of the image, but the center of the target image is empty, the NCA naturally learns a growth pattern that resembles apoptosis.
 Early in development, a small tan circle forms.
 The outside edge of this circle expands rapidly outward in a pattern of "bone growth" that would be carried out by [osteoblasts](https://en.wikipedia.org/wiki/Osteoblast) in nature.
-Meanwhile, the inside edge of the circle deteriorates at the same rate in a pattern of "bone resorption" associated with [osteoclasts](https://en.wikipedia.org/wiki/Osteoclast).
+Meanwhile, the inside edge of the circle deteriorates at the same rate in a pattern of "bone resorption" associated with [osteoclasts](https://en.wikipedia.org/wiki/Osteoclast) in nature.

 <div class="imgcap" style="display: block; margin-left: auto; margin-right: auto; width:99.9%">
   <div style="width:32%; min-width:250px; display: inline-block; vertical-align: top;text-align:center;padding-right:10px;">